 Slice each piece of prosciutto horizontally so one slice becomes 2 long narrow strips.
 Wrap each strip around each fig half with the ends coming together on the top.

 Hint: If the prosciutto is hard to separate, try my "freezer trick".
 Place the package in the freezer for about 10-15 minutes.
-As it chills, the slices will be not as soft which allows them to pull apart easily.
-I do this same trick when cooking a few slices of bacon in the toaster oven.
+Chilled slices separately so easily.

-This recipe can be made ahead of time.
+TIP: This recipe can be made ahead of time.
 It is great for parties or holidays when you are cooking a lot.
-Assemble them up to a day ahead of time.
-Simply bake them just before serving.
+Assemble them up to a day ahead of time, refrigerate, & cook just before serving.

 Storing & Reheating